bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 64°
-- Mostly Clear
+- Clear
-- 83% humidity
+- 84% humidity
 - 4 mph wind
-- 22% cloud cover
+- 12% cloud cover
 - 40 AQI 🟩
-- 1.04 inches of rain expected in the next 48 hours
+- 0.01 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>